great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 Completeness checklist for ExpectColumnValuesToEqualThree:
   ✔ Has a library_metadata object
-  ✔ Has a docstring, including a one-line short description ✔ Has at least one positive and negative example case ✔ Has core logic and passes tests on at least one Execution Engine ...
+  ✔ Has a docstring, including a one-line short description ✔ Has at least one positive and negative example case, and all test cases pass ✔ Has core logic and passes tests on at least one Execution Engine ...
 ```